Pimentel (surname): History

+The association with peppers and spices suggests the name's roots in farming and trade and the cultivated lands themselves.

-Ancestry of the surname has been linked to Petrus Martini Pimentel (b.
-1252) and João Afonso Pimentel, a Portuguese knight.
-The name spread throughout the Portuguese Empire and the subsequent Portuguese diaspora.
+Ancestry of the surname has been linked to João Afonso Pimentel, a Portuguese knight.

+The name spread throughout the Portuguese Empire and the subsequent Portuguese Sephardic Jewish diaspora, as well as the House of Pimentel, a Spanish noble family of Portuguese origin (Benavente) established in the Crown of Castile.